-PBT 100 - Orientation to Hawai'i Agriculture Industry
+PBT 100 - Orientation to Hawaiʻi Agriculture Industry

-Class hours: 1 lecture Description: This course includes an independent reading and research; preparation of abstracts, outlines, and resumes; and oral presentation of information on agriculture-related topics.
+Description: This course includes an independent reading and research; preparation of abstracts, outlines, and resumes; and oral presentation of information on agriculture-related topics.

 PBT 141 - Integrated Pest Management

 Class hours: 2 lecture and 2 lecture/lab Prereq: "C" or higher in CHEM 151.
 Description: This course includes an introduction to the principles involved in the control of plant pests including diseases, insects, mites, nematodes, and weeds.
 Various methods of controlling pests, including the correct method of selecting and applying pesticides will be covered.
 A presentation on one example of Integrated Pest Management will be required.